matn7/CS-Notes/src/main/java/angular/README.md

 ### Template driven

-- Angular infers the Form Object from the DOM
+- Angular infers the Form Object from the DOM.

 ### Reactive

-- Form is created programmatically and synchronized with the DOM
+- Form is created programmatically and synchronized with the DOM.

 ## Pipes

-- Allows to transform output in template
+- Allows to transform output in template.

 ```html
 <p>{{ username | uppercase }}</p>
 ```

-- Create custom pipe, implements PipeTransform, override transform method
+- Create a custom pipe, implements PipeTransform, override transform method
-- Pipe arguments after :, for example shorten:8
+- Pipe arguments after `:`, for example shorten:8

 ## Compilation

 ### Just in Time

-Development :arrow_forward: Production :arrow_forward: App download in browser :arrow_forward: Parses and compiles template to Java Script
+Development :arrow_forward: Production :arrow_forward: App download in browser :arrow_forward:
+Parses and compiles template to Java Script.

 ### Ahead of Time

-Development :arrow_forward: Parses and compiles template to Java Script :arrow_forward: Production :arrow_forward: App download in browser
+Development :arrow_forward: Parses and compiles a template to Java Script :arrow_forward: Production :arrow_forward:
+App download in a browser.

-- Faster Startup, parsing and compilation doesn't happen in browser
+- Faster Startup, parsing and compilation doesn't happen in browser.
-- Templates checked during Development
+- Templates checked during Development.
-- Smaller File Size
+- Smaller File Size.

 ## Deployment

-- Build App
+- Build App.
-- AOT Compilation
+- AOT Compilation.
-- Set base element
+- Set base element.
-- Return index.html in case of 404 error
+- Return `index.html` in case of 404 error.

 ## Questions

-- convert String to number use `+`<br/>
+- convert String to number use `+`: `this.id = +params['id'];`
-this.id = +params['id'];

-- Make link active<br/>
+- Make link active: `routerLinkActive="active"`
-routerLinkActive="active"

 ## Change detector

-- Each component has own change detector
+- Each component has own change detector.
-- You can eventually also trigger manually the change detector
+- You can eventually also trigger manually the change detector.
-- When a component change it triggers change detector in all other components
+- When a component change it triggers change detector in all other components.
-- changeDetection input parameter of @Component, you can change strategy
+- changeDetection input parameter of `@Component`, you can change strategy.
-- Zone.js library for Angular2 is used in change detection
+- `Zone.js` library for Angular2 is used in change detection.
 - Zone trigger change detection for:
-    - DOM Events is fired
+    - DOM Events is fired.
-    - XHR call get resolved
+    - XHR call get resolved.
-    - Timer is triggered (setInterval)
+    - Timer is triggered (setInterval).

 ## Http call

-- HttpModule
+- HttpModule:
-    - @angular/http
+    - `@angular/http`
-    - import HttpModule in AppModule.ts
+    - import HttpModule in AppModule.ts.
-    - Http Module use XMLHttpRequest (XHR) to transfer data from the server to the client
+    - Http Module use XMLHttpRequest (XHR) to transfer data from the server to the client.
-    - RequestOptions to add options and headers to the calls
+    - RequestOptions to add options and headers to the calls.
-- RequestHeader
+- RequestHeader.
-- RequestOptions
+- RequestOptions.
-- Response
+- Response.

-- Supported REST methods
+- Supported REST methods:
     - GET
     - POST
     - PUT
     - DELETE
     - PATCH

 ## Single page application

-- Spring boot application packaging war
+- Spring boot application packaging war.
-- angular.json
+- angular.json.

 ```json
 "outputPath": "../src/main/resources/static",
 "outputPath": "dist",